k-Ary spanning trees contained in tournaments: Introduction

 A {\it rooted tree} is a directed tree with a special vertex, called the {\it root}, such that there exists a unique (directed) path from the root to any other vertex.
 A rooted tree is called a {\it $k$-ary tree}, if all non-leaf vertices have exactly $k$ children, except possibly one non-leaf vertex has at most $k-1$ children.
 If all non-leaf vertices have exactly $k$ children, then we call it a {\it full $k$-ary tree}.
+A \dfn{$k$-star} is a full $(k-1)$-ary tree with $k$ vertices.

 An oriented graph $H$ on $n$ vertices is {\it unavoidable} if every $n$-tournament contains $H$ as a subgraph, otherwise, we say that $H$ is {\it avoidable}.
 The concept of unavoidable was introduced by Linial et al. \cite{LSS}, in which they studied the maximum number of edges that an unavoidable subgraph on $n$ vertices can have.
 In particular, if $H$ contains a directed cycle then $H$ must be avoidable, since a transitive tournament contains no directed cycles and hence no copy of $H$.
 It is therefore natural to ask which oriented trees are unavoidable.